To view a section, please click on an option below.

 Activity Level 2: Moderate

 Expectations: This Specialty Stay program features one city and one hotel, located on the grounds of the U.S. Space & Rocket Center.
 Full-day programs take place at the Space Academy, which involves walking and light activity.
-Travelers also have the option of participating in more rigorous astronaut training activities, including simulators such as the spinning Multi-Axis Trainer and the Underwater Astronaut Trainer, which creates a feeling of weightlessness that prepares astronauts for performing tasks in reduced gravity.*
+Travelers also have the option of participating in more rigorous astronaut training activities, including simulators such as the spinning Multi-Axis Trainer.*

 Appropriate for: Travelers who are physically fit and comfortable with long days of programs.